 Associate in Applied Science Degrees, Diplomas, Certificates

 The programs in the following section are primarily designed for students who intend to enter the workforce upon graduation.
-Some two-year degree programs also offer one-year diplomas, as well as certificates, that require less than one year of full-time study.
-Certain programs are available at all campuses; others are available only at certain campuses.
+Some two-year degree programs also have one-year diplomas, as well as certificates that require less than one year of full-time study.
+Certain programs are available at all campuses.
+Others are available only at certain campuses.
 General education requirements are offered at all Central Piedmont campuses.

 Requirements